Akhil353/TrendTalk-Frontend/_posts/2024-02-09-dashboard.md

         });
     }
-    // boilerplate code created by chatGPT, then edited to fit needs function update_posts_container(uid, message, likes) {
+    // boilerplate code created by chatGPT, then edited to fit needs /* add a new box for the new message */ function update_posts_container(uid, message, likes) {
         const posts_container = document.getElementById('posts');
         const post_div = document.createElement('div');